hack4impact-calpoly/ecologistics-web-scraper/docs/contributing.md

 ## Making Changes

-1. Before you start making changes, always make sure you're on the main branch, then `git pull` and `npm i` to make sure your code is up to date
+1. Before you start making changes, always make sure you're on the main branch, then `git pull` and `npm i` to make sure your code is up to date.
+If you have local uncommitted changes, `git stash`, then `git pull` to get latest from origin, then `git stash pop` to apply the stashed changes to new base.
 2. Create a branch `git checkout -b <name-of-branch>`
 3. Make changes to the code
 4. `npm run lint` to ensure code standards. (running `npm run lint:fix` will fix most of the styling errors)